mybonk/mybonk-wiki/docs/INSTALLATION.md

 drwxr-xr-x  5 debian debian 4096 Jan 11 17:58 test
 ```

 It contains the basic configuration on top of which we are going to overlay MY₿ONK specificities and features.
-Don't worry too much trying to figure out what each of these files and directories do, we are not going to modify anything in itthese, only reuse (copy/past) some of its content.
+Don't worry too much trying to figure out what each of these files and directories do, we are not going to modify anything in there, only reuse (copy/past) some of its content.

-Get into the ```example``` directory and run the command ```nix-shell```. [nix-shell](https://nixos.org/manual/nix/stable/command-ref/nix-shell.html) interprets ```shell.nix``` and pulls all the dependancies it refers to, it will that a few minutes to execute:
+Get into the ```example``` directory and run the command ```nix-shell```. [nix-shell](https://nixos.org/manual/nix/stable/command-ref/nix-shell.html) interprets ```shell.nix``` and pulls all the dependancies it refers to, it will take a few minutes to execute:
 ```
 cd examples
 nix-shell